What is Lumbago (acute lumbago)?

 - Muscle weakness in the leg

-From Jiri Studnicky's practice: "I advise my clients to follow the 'knee rule': If the pain doesn't radiate beyond the knee and you don't have any neurological symptoms, you can treat it very well yourself using natural methods.
-Anything beyond that should be treated by a doctor."
+From Jiri Studnicky's practice: "I advise my clients to use the 'knee rule': If the pain does not radiate beyond the knee and you have no neurological symptoms, you can treat it very well with natural methods.
+Anything beyond that requires medical attention."

-As an experienced naturopathic practitioner, I know that self-treatment has its limits.
-Certain symptoms require immediate medical attention.
+As an experienced natural health practitioner, I know: Self-treatment has its limits.
+Certain symptoms require immediate medical help.

-See a doctor or go to the emergency room immediately if:
+See a doctor or emergency room immediately if:

-- Bladder or bowel problems: loss of control or difficulty emptying
+- Bladder or bowel problems: Loss of control or emptying disorders

-- Accident trauma: fall or blow as trigger
+- Trauma: Fall or blow as a trigger

 - No improvement after 72 hours: Despite appropriate treatment

-In our experience at H4H Naturals, other symptoms often appear that indicate the underlying causes:
+In our experience at H4H Naturals, other symptoms often appear that indicate underlying causes:

 Common accompanying symptoms:

-- Sleep disorders due to pain and restricted movement
+- Sleep disturbances due to pain and restricted movement

 - Digestive problems due to protective posture and reduced movement